shorepine/alles/README.md

  * [Buy the Alles PCB with shipping to the US](https://shop.blinkinlabs.com/products/alles-pcb)
  * [Buy the Alles PCB with shipping outside of the US](https://shop-nl.blinkinlabs.com/products/alles-pcb)

 **Alles** is a many-speaker distributed mesh synthesizer that responds over WiFi.
 Each synth -- there can be hundreds in a mesh -- supports up to 64 additive oscillators and 32 filters, with modulation / LFOs and ADSRs per oscillator.
 The mesh of speakers can be composed of any combination of our custom hardware speakers or programs running on computers.
-The software is open source and the hardware is cheap and easy to make -- you can build one yourself for about US$20.
+The software and hardware are open source: you can build it yourself or buy a PCB from us.

 The synthesizers automatically form a mesh and listen to multicast WiFi messages.
 You can control the mesh from a host computer using any programming language or environments like Max or Pd.